Nik-Gleb/mpeg-encoder/README.md

-# MpegEncoder
+# Mpeg Encoder
-Fast and easy creating of videos from pictures
+Fast and easy creating of videos from pictures.